mat-s/100-days-of-code/r1-log.md

 ### Day 35: March 3, 2021
 **Today's Progress**: I continued with the video course.
 Today it was about creating several subpages and building a layout component.
 Then I started to learn more about GraphQL and plugins, before I run into a version conflict in npm.
 I guess that is a good task to deal with tomorrow...

+### Day 36: March 4, 2021
+**Today's Progress**: Today I came back to my Soap calls that I started a couple of days ago.
+I learned a new API and set up a couple of methods to retrieve my data.